TowelSniffer/Anki-go/README.md

 ## Customisation

 there is a line near the top of the front template: `var goFirst = false;`.
 Changing that value to true will make the template start from the first move rathar than the secon.
-The issue is it will allways show the first move as white, and I wasn't able to fix this.
-I prefer to design cards where you can see the last move the opponent made.
+The issue is it will allways show the first move as black, and I wasn't able to fix this.
+I prefer to design cards where you can see the last move the opponent made anyway and it was the easiest way to deal with a lot of issues relating to this (such as indicating whos move it is on toutch screen devices).

 ## Upgrading